FreddyJ01/BattleShip/README.md

 ## 🧠 How Does It Work?
 (Behind the Scenes)

-- The game grid is a 10x10 board, with ships managed by a `ShipManager` class.
+- The game grid is a 10x10 board, managed by the `ShipManager` class.
-- Ships (Carrier, Battleship, Cruiser, Submarine, Destroyer) have types, lengths, and coordinates, and are placed using smart logic to avoid collisions.
+- Ships (Carrier, Battleship, Cruiser, Submarine, Destroyer) are placed using logic to avoid collisions.
 - Each move updates the board, triggers effects, and checks for sunk ships.
-- The opponent AI uses a "hunting mode" to systematically target your ships once it lands a hit – it's relentless!
+- Opponent AI uses "hunting mode" to systematically target your ships.
-- Victory and defeat are celebrated with full-screen explosions.
+- Victory/defeat brings full-screen explosions and shake effects.
-- The UI is packed with animated backgrounds, particle effects, and feedback for every action.
+- The UI uses animated backgrounds, particle effects, and clear feedback for every action.

 Sample code magic:
 ```csharp